mikepetersyn/key-value-stores/README.md

 Check if docker is running first with `sudo systemctl status docker` and then with `docker run hello-world`.
 The first command checks if the daemon is working properly.
 The second command is to check if the permissions for the current user are set correctly.
 If there is an error regarding the permissions for running `docker run`, check again the commands in the [installation script](https://github.com/mikeptrsn/key-value-stores/blob/main/docker_install.sh) starting at line 30 (post-installation steps).

-# 2. Installing and Running Your First Redis Node
+# 2. Hello World: Your First Redis Node
 In this Hello World example, you'll set up a simple single node cluster in Redis.

 :watch: *Time to complete:* ~10 minutes